• Skip to main content

 Ingredients

-• 8 oz Cream cheese Full fat
+• 8 oz Cream cheese Full fat, Cold, Please use Philadelphia brand and avoid generic brands

-• 4 cups Powdered sugar
+• 4 cups Powdered sugar Preferably sifted

-• ¼ cup Cornstarch
+• ¼ cup Cornstarch For stability

-• 1 tablespoon Meringue powder (for stability)
+• 1 tablespoon Meringue powder For stability

 Instructions